Tommy-CS/RDP-Honeypot-Attack-Lab/README.md

 # RDP Honeypot Attack Lab

-This lab uses Microsoft Sentinel to simulate and monitor real-world RDP brute force attacks by exposing a vulnerable virtual machine as a honeypot.
-This project is focused on cloud-based threat detection and log analysis with real-time visualization and investigation using KQL.
+I created this lab to understand how real-world brute-force attacks appear in cloud environments and how to detect them using modern SIEM tools.
+By exposing a vulnerable VM and capturing logs in Microsoft Sentinel, I practiced building KQL queries, visualizing attack patterns, and investigating suspicious activity

 ## Tools & Technologies Used